Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 When you’re sweating through a workout, you want to know you’re getting the most out of your training session.
 That’s why it’s so important to be aware of your intensity level.
 With a heart rate monitor, you can do this easily.
 A heart rate chest strap is a type of heart rate monitor that allows you to keep tabs on your stats as you burn through your routine.

 Which heart rate chest strap is right for you?
 That depends on what type of display you prefer, the strap material with which you’d be most comfortable, and other features that might make the strap convenient.
-Read our shopping guide to discover information and tips for choosing the perfect heart rate chest strap.

-First, let’s examine the mechanics of a heart rate chest strap.
 This convenient exercise tool consists of a band that wraps around the chest and an attached wireless sensor that picks up electrical signals from your heart.
 Some chest straps include a receiver that’s worn on the wrist like a watch.
 On the receiver is a display where you can check all of your stats from the heart rate strap.
 Other chest rate straps send information directly to an app on your smartphone or another connected device.